isdaniel/MyBlog/source/_posts/pg-migrator-online-postgresql-migration.md

 The most important habits when operating it:

 1. Always confirm `wal_level = logical` on the source before starting.
-2. Watch the lag heartbeats and only cut over from a `CaughtUp` state with `0` bytes lag and writes stopped.
+2. Watch the lag heartbeats and only cut over from a `CaughtUp` state with `0` bytes lag and writes stopped — the threshold is advisory, not automatic.
-3. Clean up replication slots and publications afterwards — abandoned slots will fill your source's disk.
+3. Let the tool exit cleanly via Ctrl+C so it can drop the slot, the auto-created publication, and sync sequences for you.
+If the process dies hard, drop the slot manually so abandoned WAL doesn't fill the source's disk.
-4. Reset sequences on the target before bringing the app back up.
+4. Freeze schema changes for the duration of the migration — DDL isn't replicated.

 ## References